ahsen230/Regression-Model-Coursera--Motor-Trend/README.md

-# Regression-Model-Coursera--Motor-Trend
+# Regression Model--Motor Trend
 In this project we explore the relationship between miles per gallon (MPG) and a set of variables from the Motor Trends car dataset.
-We are particularly interested in the following two questions:  Is an automatic or manual transmission better for MPG?
-How can we quantify the difference in MPG between manual and automatic transmissions?

 ## Executive Summary
 I work for Motor Trend, a magazine about the automobile industry.
 Looking at a data set of a collection of cars, they are interested in exploring the relationship between a set of variables and miles per gallon (MPG) (outcome).
 They are particularly interested in the following two questions: